hvdb/simple-aznpmrcs/README.md

 ### Create

-For creating a NPMRC a few parameters are required:
+For creating a NPMRC one parameter is required:
-- azOrganization (first part of url)
-- azProject (second part of url)
 - feedName (as available in Artifacts)

+One that have a default:
-- Optional: name (directory name is used if not provided)
+- name (directory name is used if not provided)

-*Note: azOrganization & azProject are optional if repository url is provided in your package.json*
+And two that are needed but can be retrieved from a different property.
+When `repository.url` is set in the package.json, that one will be used.
+- azOrganization (first part of Azure DevOps url)
+- azProject (second part of Azure DevOps url)

 Example Azure DevOps url:  `https://dev.azure.com/henkvandenbrink/kitchensink`
 azOrganization = `henkvandenbrink`
 azProject = `kitchensink`
 feedName = As created.

-Example:
+Examples:

+Easiest:
+`npx -y simple-aznmprcs create feed-name`
+- This will generate an NPMRC with feed-name, the azure details are retrieved from package.json and current directory name is used as name.

+More detailed:
-`npx -y simple-aznpmrcs create henkvandenbrink kitchensink npm-feed`
+`npx -y simple-aznpmrcs create npm-feed henkvandenbrink kitchensink myNpmrc`
+- Here all options are provided and will be used.

+### Switch

+When you have create one or more npmrcs you can easily switch:

+`npx -y simple-aznpmrcs example-npmrc`

+Or if you created the NPMRC with the name of the directory:
+`npx -t simple-aznpmrcs`

 ### Use

-When you have create one or more npmrcs you can easily switch:
+When issuing the `use` command a list of all available NPMRC' are shown and you can select one.

-`npx -y simple-aznpmrcs use example-npmrc`
+`npx -y simple-aznpmrcs use`

 ### Update

-For updating you only need to provide the name of the NPMRC that was created earlier.
+There are three options for updating:

+- All
+- Provide a name
+- Current active npmrc

+Update all npmrcs:
-`npx -y simple-aznpmrcs update example-npmrc`
+`npx -y simple-aznpmrcs update all`

-## Thanks

-This module uses [npmrc](https://github.com/deoxxa/npmrc) npm module to create and switch the npmrc.
+Update provided NPMRC:
+`npx -y simple-aznpmrcs myNpmrcs`

+Update current NPMRC:
+`npx -y simple-aznpmrcs`